Crypto Market Outlook — Neutral Consolidation at $63K Support Amid Institutional Outflows and Spot Volume Divergence

 Bitcoin

 Bitcoin's price action has established a clear consolidation range, stabilizing around the pivotal $63,000 support level.
 This stabilization occurs during a period of pronounced spot volume divergence, where spot trading volume has contracted relative to previous weeks, indicating a temporary exhaustion of immediate selling pressure but also a lack of aggressive buying interest.
-According to our recent market outlooks, this neutral bias (52% to 56% neutral probability) is heavily influenced by a defensive regime signaled by Glassnode's Market Compass.
+According to our recent market outlooks, this neutral bias is heavily influenced by a defensive regime signaled by Glassnode's Market Compass.
 On-chain metrics suggest that market participants are adopting a risk-averse posture, which is further corroborated by institutional flows.
 The recent CoinShares report highlighted a global risk-off sentiment, with outflows reaching $1.47 billion, demonstrating that institutional capital is temporarily retreating from digital assets.

 A key structural factor under observation is MicroStrategy's balance sheet management.
 As the firm navigates its substantial Bitcoin holdings, questions have arisen regarding its ability to defend its preferred stock par value without diluting its underlying Bitcoin backing.
 Should the market experience further downward pressure, the mechanics of this corporate treasury structure could introduce additional volatility.
 For now, the $63,000 support level remains the primary anchor for the market.
 While Bitcoin recorded a minor 24-hour gain of 0.2%, the recovery has not been accompanied by a significant expansion in trading volume, suggesting that the rebound lacks the momentum necessary to break out of the current range.
 Consequently, the most probable scenario remains a continuation of sideways consolidation within the established trading range.